dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/eShopDashboardML/README.md

 # eShopDashboardML
 eShopDashboardML is a web app with Product Sales Forecast predictions using [Microsoft Machine Learning .NET (ML.NET)](https://github.com/dotnet/machinelearning).

-## API version: Static and Estimators-based API
+## API version: New Dynamic/Estimators API
-It is important to note that this sample uses the **static API with Estimators**, available since ML.NET v0.6.
+It is important to note that this sample uses the **dynamic API with Estimators**, available since ML.NET v0.6.

 # Overview